Hints and Reminders for Daily Deposits

 Getting Your Deposit to the Bank

 You may bring your deposit to the Bursar’s Office at 210 Student Services Building or you may make arrangements with the Police Department at 974-3114 to schedule a pick up time.
 If you have your deposits picked up, you should complete a manifest.
-Here’s a link to a manifest if you need one.
+The manifest is located on the Bursar page under the Central Cashier tab/Supplies/Deposit Manifests.